A Fused Gaussian Process Model for Very Large Spatial Data: Introduction

+Motivated by the full-scale approximation in \cite{Sang2012} that the covariance matrix is written as a sum of a low-rank matrix and a tapered covariance matrix, our method also represents the covariance matrix as a sum of two components.
+Different from \cite{Sang2012}, we do not need to have a prespecified form for the covariance function of a spatial process.
 Our work combines the advantages of methods from both parametric and semiparametric paradigms.
-In particular, a Gaussian process is constructed with additive components, which have different basis representations based on a set of \textit{inducing variables}.
-Thus, the resulting covariance structure of the latent Gaussian process is decomposed into two components.
-The first component is characterized using a semiparametric representation with a relatively small number of basis functions.
-This low-rank component will not only enable dimension reduction and fast computation but also attain model flexibility.
-The second component in the covariance structure is defined through an undirected Gaussian graphical model (GGM), also called Gaussian Markov random field (GMRF).
+In particular, a spatial process is constructed with additive components, which have two different types of basis representations based on a set of \textit{inducing variables}.
+The first component is characterized through a semiparametric representation with a relatively small number of basis functions and a general unspecified form of covariance matrix in the same way as in \cite{Cressie2008}.
+This low-rank component is able to model nonstationary covariance structures.
+The second component in the covariance structure is defined through a Gaussian graphical model (GGM), also called Gaussian Markov random field in spatial statistics.
 We will demonstrate that several state-of-the-art methods for parametric covariance approximation can be viewed as special cases of the GGM under various assumptions.
-The resulting process is called fused Gaussian process (FGP) as it blends two components that induce a low-rank covariance matrix and a sparse precision matrix, respectively.
-By taking advantage of the properties from both components, computationally efficient algorithms have been developed for parameter estimation and spatial prediction.
-Motivated by the small-block idea in \cite{Chu2014}, the FGP is generalized to block fused Gaussian process (Block-FGP) by partitioning the spatial domain into blocks.
-The distributed parallel computing environments can be utilized to further accelerate statistical inferences for massive data in Block-FGP.
-The superior performance of the proposed approach is demonstrated through simulation studies and a real data example.
+The resulting method is called the fused Gaussian process (FGP) as it blends two components in its covariance function that induces a low-rank matrix and a sparse precision matrix.
+Unlike the full-scale approximation in \cite{Sang2012} that two components of covariance structures are used together to approximate a target covariance function specified a priori, the low-rank and GGM components in the FGP do not require pre-specification of a particular parametric covariance.
+By taking advantage of the properties from both components, we develop a computationally efficient algorithm for parameter estimation and spatial prediction.
+The superior performance of the proposed approach is demonstrated through simulation studies and a massive satellite dataset.